-Below are links to some recent working papers.
-Please contact me for updated drafts.
-The views expresses and documents attached are my own and do not necessarily reflect those of the US Department of Justice.
+I am an economist with the US Department of Justice Antitrust Division, where I analyze the economic impact of mergers.
+My research interests include Internet auctions, strategic pricing and price dispersion.
+Below are links to some recent papers.
+The views expressed therein are my own and do not necessarily reflect those of the US Department of Justice.

-"Sequential English Auctions," 2011, under review.
-(PDF)
+Sequential English Auctions under review.

 Abstract: Cassady (1967) describes the tactic of "fishing" for an opening bid, whereby an auctioneer calls out lower and lower amounts until an opening bid is eventually placed.
 The current study incorporates this behavior into an auctioneer's strategy set by considering the sale of an indivisible good via English ascending-price auction when the auctioneer cannot commit to a predetermined sequence of starting prices in advance.
 A key insight of the paper, which departs from McAfee and Vincent (1997) in a study of the second-price auction analogue of this game, is that the well-known strategy equivalence between the English auction and the second-price auction fails to extend to the sequential setting.
 This difference has important implications for the optimal starting-price path, giving rise to a Coase conjecture on the initial starting price.
 The well known revenue equivalence of the two auction formats in static settings is shown to extend to the sequential setting.
 A bidding outcome resembling "auction fever" as described by Cassady (1967) is explained within the model and serves to further highlight the differences between the two auction formats.

-"Informational Shill Bidding," 2010, working paper.
-(PDF)
+Informational Shill Bidding working paper.